 Even if you have really good soil and a lot of sunlight, there are still plenty of beginner gardening mistakes you can make that can keep your garden from turning out the way you had envisioned it would be.

-I have rocky, sandy soil and a lot more shade than sun, so my poor little garden is already at a bit of a disadvantage, and my first few years I made plenty of beginner gardening mistakes.
+I have fairly sandy soil in my garden and rocks and pebbles all over the place, and a lot more shade than sun, so my poor little garden is already at a bit of a disadvantage, and my first few years I made plenty of beginner gardening mistakes that put my garden at even more of a disadvantage than the lack of sun and soil issues.

 Let’s just say it’s a good thing I’m not trying to depend on my garden to be my only source of food!
 I can only imagine the pressure that farmers and homesteaders must have felt back in the days when the success of their crops would decide whether they would go hungry that winter or not.

 I still make plenty of mistakes now, too.
 When things get busy, I don’t put quite as much time into properly preparing the soil like I know I should.
 And there usually comes a point in the summer when it’s just so hot and humid that I basically give up on weeding completely.

 Over the years, though, I’ve gradually learned how to make my garden a little bit more successful.
-It’s still pretty small, and it’s definitely not going to win any prizes for being the prettiest or the most neatly organized garden, but it’s a lot better than it used to be!
+It’s still fairly small at least compared to some people’s gardens, and it’s definitely not going to win any prizes for being the prettiest or the most neatly-organized garden, but it’s a lot better than it used to be!

-These four beginner gardening mistakes are all ones that I’ve made, and, if this is your first year gardening, hopefully you can avoid making the same mistakes I did and have a better chance at a successful first garden!
+These four beginner gardening mistakes are all ones that I’ve made, and, if this is your first or second year gardening, hopefully you can avoid making the same mistakes I did and have a better chance at a successful garden!

 4 Beginner Gardening Mistakes to Avoid: